 - Infection with cytomegalovirus (another herpes virus) or Mycobacterium avium complex becomes more prominent.

-U=U is a new way to end HIV.
-A new way of effective, ongoing medical treatment can achieve an undetectable viral load and means there is zero risk of you passing HIV on to your partner((s).
-See your doctor.
+U=U is the new way to end HIV.
+This new way of effective medical treatment can lower the viral load to an undetectable level.
+This means, there is zero risk of you passing on HIV to your partner((s).
+See your doctor for advice.

 - The foremost HIV protection method is the use of barrier condoms and dams.

 - Regular sexual health checks allow for early detection and treatment.

 - Once exposed to HIV, see your doctor immediately.
 A prescription drug PEP can prevent viral development if administered 24 – 72 hours after exposure.
 See your doctor for medical advice and treatment.

 - Treatment as prevention (TasP) is an antiretroviral prescription medication to prevent HIV transmission and to reduce the virus load to an undetectable level, U=U. Your risk to transmit HIV to your sexual partner is considered zero.
 See your doctor or sexual health clinic for medical advice and treatment.

 - Pre-Exposure Prophylaxis (PrEP) TUVADA, containing 2 medicines TDF/ETC, is a prescription drug for HIV negative persons to prevent first HIV infections.
 See your doctor or sexual health clinic for medical advice and treatment.

 - Your sexual partner(s) have a right to know your HIV status.
 They have a right to protect their health and give or withdraw their sexual consent.